ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 $$

 As a simplifying assumption we assume that these carbon use efficiencies ($\epsilon_j$) **do not** vary with temperature.
-However, litter respiration will still vary with temperature as the [rate of litter decay varies with temperature](./environmental_links.md#litter-decay-temperature-response).
+However, litter respiration and mineralisation will still vary with temperature as the [rate of litter decay varies with temperature](./environmental_links.md#litter-decay-temperature-response).

 ### Macronutrient mineralisation